 Assisted living facilities are licensed by the New York State Department of Health and may be freestanding or part of a continuum of care.

-A: Aging in place is defined as the ability to live in one’s own environment of choice safely, comfortably, and as independently as possible.
+Aging in place is defined as the ability to live in one’s own environment of choice safely, comfortably, and as independently as possible.
 As a resident at Loudonville Assisted Living Residence, you have access to our Traditional Assisted Living, Enhanced Assisted Living and Special Needs or Memory Care Residences – a complete continuum of care available for your loved one’s changing needs.

-A: When an assisted living community receives certification from the New York State Department of Health authorizing enhanced care, it provides an opportunity for a resident to age in place by remaining in his or her facility of choice.
+When an assisted living community receives certification from the New York State Department of Health authorizing enhanced care, it provides an opportunity for a resident to age in place by remaining in his or her facility of choice.
 Assisted living communities that are certified for enhanced services may offer assistance with transfers, injections administered by nursing staff, assistance with oxygen and other services not typically offered with traditional assisted living care.